findface-video-worker Deployment on Remote Hosts

 From this directory, make the

 The installer will ask you a few questions and perform several automated checks to ensure that the host meets the system requirements.
-Fill out the prompts appropriately once requested.
-The questions are the following:
+After filling out each prompt, press Enter.
+The questions and answers are the following:

 findface-video-workerpackage: CPU or GPU.